 He sings with conductors such as R. Muti, R. Chailly, M. Benini, M. Barbacini, C. Rizzi, G. Antonini, O. Dantone, F. Biondi, J. C. Spinosi, R. Gandolfi, R. Rizzi Brignoli, C. Rovaris, R. Jais… in many of the most renowned opera houses and venues around the word including: Teatro alla Scala, Wiener Konzerthaus, Théâtre du Châtelet and Théâtre des Champs-Elysées in Paris, Auditorio Verdi in Milan, Palau de la Música in Valencia, Teatro Regio in Turin, Teatro del Maggio Musicale in Florence, Teatro La Fenice in Venice, Kanagawa Hall in Yokohama, Municipal Theatre of Santiago.

-Christian Senn is one of the most sought-after baritones for Bel Canto repertoire in Italy and abroad, performing numerous opera roles by Rossini such as Figaro in Il Barbiere di Siviglia in Berlin, Milan, Venice, Turin, Verona; Dandini in La Cenerentola at the Israeli Opera; Taddeo in L’Italiana in Algeri at the Teatro Regio in Turin; Germano in La Scala di seta at the Théâtre des Champs-Elysées; Pacuvio in La Pietra del paragone in Paris and Parma… and Donizetti: Enrico in Lucia di Lammermoor in Bergamo and Santiago de Chile; Belcore in L’Elisir d’amore in Bologna; Biscroma Strappaviscere in Convenienze e inconvenienze teatrali and Malatesta in Don Pasquale both at the Teatro alla Scala.
+Christian Senn is one of the most sought-after baritones for Bel Canto repertoire in Italy and abroad, performing numerous opera roles by Rossini such as Figaro in Il Barbiere di Siviglia in Berlin, Milan, Venice, Turin, Verona, Florence; Dandini in La Cenerentola at the Israeli Opera; Taddeo in L’Italiana in Algeri at the Teatro Regio in Turin and at the Versailles Royal Opera; Filiberto in Il Signor Bruschino and Germano in La Scala di seta both at the Théâtre des Champs-Elysées; Pacuvio in La Pietra del paragone in Paris and Parma… and Donizetti: Enrico in Lucia di Lammermoor in Bergamo, Bari and Santiago de Chile; Belcore in L’Elisir d’amore in Bologna; Biscroma Strappaviscere in Convenienze e inconvenienze teatrali and Malatesta in Don Pasquale both at the Teatro alla Scala.

-An exquisite Mozart interpreter, Christian appeared as Conte in Le Nozze di Figaro in Milan, Naples and Potsdam; Papageno in Die Zauberflöte in Montpellier and Verona; Guglielmo in Così fan tutte in Bergamo and Santiago de Chile and Achior in Betulia liberata.
+An exquisite Mozart interpreter, Christian appeared as Conte in Le Nozze di Figaro in Milan, Naples and Potsdam; Papageno in Die Zauberflöte in Montpellier, Turin, Verona and Florence; Guglielmo in Così fan tutte in Milan, Verona, Bergamo, Santiago de Chile and Achior in Betulia liberata.